renpoo/TLU/docs/LLM_Diagnostic_Manual.md

 2. **Tier 2: Thermodynamic Stagnation (熱力学的疲労):** Check Entropy (S) and Free Energy (F).
 Is the business squandering energy through chaotic friction, or is it too rigidly ordered (forced synchronization)?
 3. **Tier 3: Meridian Disruption (経絡の断裂):** Check Spectral Radius.
 If it exceeds 0.90, the system is entering a dangerous feedback loop (e.g., over-borrowing, circular trading) and is on the verge of systemic collapse.

+### 1.3 The Law of Comparative Synthesis (比較衡量の原則 - Meta-Diagnosis)
+You must NEVER simply list the findings of each indicator in isolation.
+You must cross-reference and comparatively weigh (比較衡量) the contradicting indicators to derive the ultimate "Meta-Diagnosis" (the true underlying disease).
+* **Contradiction Analysis:** If "Tier 1: Foundation" shows rapid growth (increase in volume), but "Tier 2: Thermodynamic Stagnation" shows low Free Energy and high Viscosity, you must synthesize these to conclude: "This is not healthy growth; it is metabolic bloat (メタボリックな肥大化) where volume is increasing but energy is lost due to severe systemic friction."
+* **Discarding Superficial Positives:** Always prioritize deep physics (Thermodynamics, Viscosity, Network Topology) over superficial numbers (Volume).
+If the deep physics are broken, you must decisively discard the positive superficial numbers as mere symptoms of the disease (e.g., swelling or fever).

 ---

 ## 2. 病因の特定 (Identifying the Pathogen & Root Cause)